-Sometimes, meeting with team members in conflict individually is the right course of action.
-Each employee gets to discuss their side of the story in exhaustive detail and hopefully see the perspective of the individual they are in conflict with.
+When employees do not have the confidence to or ability to handle a conflict on their own, a supervisor may need to meet with team members in conflict individually.
+In this case, each employee gets to discuss their side of the story in detail.
+The manager can then hopefully help each team member see the perspective of the individual they are in conflict with.
 A typical scene could include the following:

 Manager: I understand that you and [x employee] got in an argument the other day.
 Can you tell me more about that, please?